by Noah Jessop

 Even if the protocols decentralize many things (including collaboration) — centralization will just form at another point in the stack.
 As an example, how many pitches do you think Coinbase must be receiving to list the thousands of emerging tokens?

-(And Coinbase insiders are already calling for more mature, more traditional companies in the crypto space.)
+(And Coinbase insiders are already in the crypto space.)

 Patient risk capital.
 Company building.
 Getting teams right.
 These aren’t going to change overnight — If it were that easy, wouldn’t we have many different versions of Silicon Valley already?